What is a Household?

 - A married couple who live together must share one ACP benefit

 - A parent/guardian and child who live together must share one ACP benefit

 - An adult who lives with friends or family who provide financial support must share one ACP benefit

 - 4 roommates who live together but do not share money are 4 separate households.
-All 4 can receive the ACP.
+All 4 could receive the ACP.

 - 30 seniors who live in an assisted-living home but do not share money are 30 separate households.
-All 30 can receive the ACP.
+All 30 could receive the ACP.

 - A student who receives a Federal Pell Grant and lives alone is a different household than his or her parents.
 Both the student and their parents are separate households and could receive their own benefits.